CNugteren/CLBlast/README.md

   - ARM Mali-T628 GPU
   - Intel MIC

-If your device is not (yet) among this list or if you want to tune CLBlast for specific parameters (e.g. rectangular matrix sizes), you should compile the library with the optional tuners:
+If your device is not (yet) among this list or if you want to tune CLBlast for specific parameters (e.g. rectangular matrix sizes), you should compile the library with the optional tuners by specifing `-DTUNERS=ON`, for example as follows:

     cmake -DTUNERS=ON ..